-- 2 cups (200g) graham cracker crumbs
+- 1 3/4 cups fine graham cracker crumbs

 - 1/2 cup butter, melted

-- Preheat oven at 350°F/180°C.
+- Preheat the oven to 350°F/180°C.

 Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
 This will make the process so much easier!

-Wet sand: make sure the mixture of melted butter and cookie crumbs is wet, like when you make a sand castle wet.
+Wet sand: make sure the mixture of melted butter and cookie crumbs is wet, like when you make a sandcastle wet.
 Not dripping or with butter pooling anywhere.
 But all of the crumbs must be fully coated.